 “I’ve honestly never met anyone I enjoy being around as much as I enjoy being around her.”
 Clearly, she doesn’t feel the same way about you.
 Because if she did, she would be making the time to come out and meet you.
 She just doesn’t like you enough, and forcing her to do it isn’t going to make her emotions change.
 “All I want is to be able to see her a couple of times a week, and I really don’t think that’s an unreasonable thing to expect.”
 And now you sound like a whiny guy.
 “I just want to see you a couple times a week.
 That’s not unreasonable.”
 If you’re like, “Be reasonable!
 This is a reasonable agreement I’m putting in front of you!”
 It’s already over, man.
 You’re forcing her.
 Attraction is emotion.
 It’s not something you can force.
 Passion is an emotion.
 It’s not something you can force.

 Unless you want to basically be in a contractual relationship, like an arranged marriage or something, and that’s not what you want apparently, you’re forcing her.
 You’re like, “You better fucking like being with me.”
 How’s that going to actually change her, right?
 Clearly, you’re her comfort zone, and because you guys have been together for two years.
 Maybe in the beginning, you had some passion, but now you’re her security blanket.
 It’s going to be hard for her to just break that off.
-I predict that you will have three to six months beyond this of the salad stage, which is just break up, get back together, break up, get back together, break up, get back together, and then finally each time you break up, it gets worse and worse.
+I predict that you will have, it’s a two-year relationship, I predict that you will you have three to six months beyond this of the salad stage, which is just break up, get back together, break up, get back together, break up, get back together, and then finally each time you break up, it gets worse and worse.
 And then finally, you have a break up that makes it so that you can’t be friends anymore or even stay in touch.
 It gets awkward when you see her again, that kind of thing.

 Okay, so it ends with, “I don’t think I’m being unreasonable.
 I told her exactly how I’m feeling, but she doesn’t think that she’s in the wrong at all here.”
 Now, you’re just arguing, “Who is the wrong?
 I am in the right.
 I have the right to do this.
 I have justice on my side.
 I have truth.”
 None of that shit matters.
 All you dudes, none of that shit matters in a relationship.
 You’re all trying to enforce a contractual relationship.
 I see this a lot in America especially.
 This adherence to the rules and laws, and what is right, and this self-righteousness.
 And they never turn the mirror on themselves and think, “Are emotions done this way?”
 And I bet, once you have kids, if you don’t change, if you don’t listen to what I’m saying and get emotional intelligence, and learn about emotions, and learn how attraction, passion, and love works, and instead you coerce it, you’re going to fuck up your kids, Mike.